Solutions for Inspired Economies

 Section 4 – Data Sets Incorporated

 GFTrade incorporates official data from 31 countries, including eight of the world’s 10 largest trade economies (by volume): China, United States, Germany, Japan, France, United Kingdom, the Netherlands, and Italy.
-The database is updated monthly with 1GB+ of new trade pricing information.
+The database is updated monthly with official government statistics from all 31 countries.
 These updates occur automatically with no technical requirements by the end-user.
-To ensure maximum accuracy in average pricing, goods in are sorted by the highest level of available detail, with up to 80,000 different products represented by 8-, 9-, and 10-digit HS codes.
+To ensure maximum accuracy in average pricing, goods in are sorted by the global standard 6-digit HS codes with ability to use 8-, 9-, and 10-digit HS codes as well.

 Section 5 – Benefits

 GFTrade provides the following benefits to users:

-- Accuracy: Real-time pricing information for up to 80,000 products from 31 of the world’s top trading nations.
+- Accuracy: Real-time pricing on tens of thousands of products from 31 of the world’s top trading nations.

 - Speed: Results provided instantaneously – won’t delay movement of goods.

 - Value: Very high return on investment.

-For more information or a demonstration of GFTrade, contact Managing Director Tom Cardamone at firstname.lastname@example.org
+For more information or a demonstration of GFTrade, contact President and CEO Tom Cardamone at email@example.com